 What Does a Yellow Hollyhock Flower Represent?

-Like orange and pink hollyhock flowers, yellow hollyhock flowers typically symbolize happiness and friendship.
-They can also symbolize non-romantic platonic love.
+Yellow hollyhock flowers typically symbolize happiness and friendship, like orange and pink hollyhocks.
+The yellow hollyhock plant can also symbolize non-romantic platonic love.

 What is the Cultural Significance of a Hollyhock Flower?